top of page

 A sickness, illness or surgery can result in unexpected and unplanned medical bills.
 While health insurance may help, many people still struggle to pay medical bills while trying to put food on the table.

-As of Sept.
-15, 2017 the three major credit bureaus (Experian, TransUnion and Equifax) employ a 180-day waiting period before medical debt appears in a credit history.
-This six-month grace period is designed to give you time to correct any errors on your bill, pay the bill or get your insurance company to pay it, figure out a payment plan or otherwise resolve the problem.
+The three major credit bureaus (Experian, TransUnion, and Equifax) employ a one-year waiting period before medical debt appears on your credit history.
+This 12-month grace period is designed to give you time to: correct any errors on your bill, pay the bill or get your insurance company to pay it or Figure out a payment plan.

 When you receive your bill, be sure to examine it carefully and compare it with the explanation of benefits provided by your health insurance provider.
 If you believe you've found an error, contact your medical provider or health insurance company.